 To report a crime or an emergency, an individual should either call the FSU Police Department at 910-672-1911 or Ext.
-1911 (from a FSU telephone) or activate one of fortythree (43) standalone call boxes, which are strategically located throughout campus, or the emergency phone box that is attached to Capel Arena.
+1911 (from a FSU telephone) or activate one of fortythree (43) standalone call boxes, which are strategically located throughout campus.
 An individual may also make a report through the LiveSafe App on their smart phone.
 Police must respond to every 1911 call, whether on a cellphone or a landline, even if the caller hangs up without saying anything.
 If 1911 is accidentally dialed, the caller should stay on the line and tell the operator that it was an error.
 This will save the police an unnecessary trip.